Skip to main content

 Again, that is clear.

 Will anyone comment on the progression piece?
-We focus a lot on entry and women in leadership roles.
+We focus a lot on entry roles and women in leadership roles.
 However, we know from when Athena SWAN tried to transform the university sector, much attention was paid to the mid-level roles.
 As part of the terms and conditions that unions can help, enhance and improve, it is about ensuring there is gender equality around the rungs on the ladder.

 Mr. David Joyce